 7. Make chores a regular activity

 Here’s a little secret: it’s totally possible for kids to like chores.
+In fact, it’s important that they do.

 Many of them are happy to bear responsibilities, perhaps those a notch above what they’re used to.
 The effort it takes to do chores as well as finally getting them done are enough to make any child feel proud.